 When is my child ready to face forward in a car seat?

-- Contine to use a seat with a 5 point harness until your child exceeds the manufacturer's guideline; usually about 40 lbs.
+- Continue to use a seat with a five-point harness until your child exceeds the manufacturer's guidelines for weight and height.

-Your child is growing up fast, but don't rush her into using the regular seat belt with her car seat.
-If it doesn't fit properly, it won't protect her in a crash and could actually cause serious injuries or result in being thrown from the vehicle.
-A five point harness can prevent "submarining"; this is when a passenger slides under the lap belt during a crash.
-For best protection, keep your child in a safety seat with a harness system.
+Your child is growing up fast, but don't rush her into using the regular seat belt if it doesn't fit properly, it won't protect her in a crash and could actually cause serious injuries or result in being thrown from the vehicle.
+A five point harness can prevent "submarining", which occurs when a passenger slides under the lap belt during a crash.
+For best protection, keep your child in a safety seat with a harness system for as long as the car seat manufacturer allows.

 When can I move my child into a booster seat?

-- Once your child exceeds weight and height limits for her forward-facing car seat, she should move into a booster seat that is used with the rear seat belt.
+- Once your child reaches weight and height limits for her forward-facing car seat, she should move into a booster seat that is used with the rear seat belt.

-Boosters also make the seat belt more comfortable, making it less likely for them to slouch or put the shoulder belt behind them.
+Boosters also make the seat belt more comfortable, making it less likely for your child to slouch or put the shoulder belt behind them.

 Learn how tell if your child is the right size for a booster seat.